SilasPuma/desmos-graphing-calculator/README.md

 5. **Wait for the Update Screen**:
    - After connecting to Wi-Fi, the phone will attempt to check for updates.
-   - Wait until the "Updating Knox" screen (or a similar update screen) appears.
+   - Wait until the "Getting enrollment details" screen appears.
 This is typically the second screen after the Wi-Fi page.

 6. **Disconnect Wi-Fi**:
-   - Wait for 2–5 seconds after the "Updating Knox" screen appears.
+   - Wait for 6-8 seconds after the "Getting Enrollment Details" screen appears.
    - Disconnect your router or turn off the Wi-Fi connection.
    - *Tip*: Timing is critical.
 Disconnecting too early or too late may require restarting the process.